CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Physics cases

-\end{widetext} with $\xbj = {Q^2}/({Q^2+M_X^2-m_p^2})$ the Bjorken scaling variable.
-This inelastic density is hence modelling-dependent through the definition of its $F_{2,L}(\xbj,Q^2)$ proton structure functions, along with their linear combination $F_1(\xbj,Q^2)$.
+the photon virtuality after its inelastic emission from the beam particle, and $\xbj = {\qsinel}/({\qsinel+M_X^2-m_p^2})$ the Bjorken scaling variable.
+This inelastic density is hence modeling-dependent through the definition of its $F_{2,L}(\xbj,Q^2)$ proton structure functions, along with their linear combination $F_1(\xbj,Q^2)$.
 The latter is conventionally defined as:

-A non-exhaustive list of parameterisations implemented in this simulation tool can be found in Section \ref{sect:psf}.
+A non-exhaustive list of parametrization implemented in this simulation tool can be found in Section \ref{sect:psf}.

-For completeness, one may notice the EPA photon fluxes commonly used in the collinear approximation can be obtained by integrating the Budnev fluxes defined above over the full transverse virtuality range of interest, i.e.
+For completeness, the EPA photon fluxes in the collinear approximation commonly used in other simulation tools for photon-induced processes can be obtained by integrating the Budnev fluxes defined in \eqref{eq:budnev_el} and \eqref{eq:budnev_inel} over the full transverse virtuality range of interest, i.e.

-More generally, it is up to the process developer to add its own modelling of this \kt-parameterised flux, including for other intermediate particles exchanges.
-The photon fluxes defined above are however part of the core features of CepGen.
+More generally, it is up to the process developer to add its own modeling of this \kt-parameterized flux, including for other intermediate particles exchanges.
+The earlier photon fluxes definitions are however provided as a core features of CepGen.